 Expand description

-Declares a symbol via which the microkit tool can inject a memory region’s address, and returns the memory region’s address at runtime.
+tool can inject a memory region’s address, and

-For more detail, see its definition.
+For more detail, see this macro’s definition.

 §Examples